Stock Analysis on Net

 Adjusted ROA

-The financial data reveals several noteworthy trends in profit margins, asset utilization, leverage, and return metrics over the observed periods.
+The analysis of the financial performance metrics reveals several noteworthy trends over the reported periods.

 Net Profit Margin